Is the workers employer self-Insured?

 You can bill the self-insured employer interest on the balance due when payment isn't made within 60 days of receipt of a proper bill.
 Use the L&I local code 1159M to bill interest.

-Calculate the interest due by using the Self-Insurance Medical Bill Interest Calculator (SIMBIC is currently disabled for repairs).
+Calculate the interest due by using the Self-Insurance Medical Bill Interest Calculator (SIMBIC).

 If the employer is not self-insured, see the Medical Providers page under Claims.

 Need to look up a medical network provider (MPN) status?
 Use the Provider Network Status Report lookup (PNSR).